hamzehkhazaei/MiniFinalProject/README.md

 Your program will service a disk with 100 cylinders numbered 0 to 99.
 The program will generate a random series of 25 unique cylinder requests and save them in a file called `input.txt`.
 Then your program read the `input.txt` file and service them according to each of the algorithms listed above.
-The program will be passed the initial position of the disk head (as a parameter on the command line) and report the seek sequence and the total amount of head movement required by each algorithm in a file called `output.txt`.
+The program will be passed the initial position of the disk head and report the seek sequence and the total amount of head movement required by each algorithm in a file called `output.txt`.